HarvyDev/uni-notes/SI/MiniTeste1/Conflicts.md

 Intuitively, two operations are conflicting if changing their order can result in a different outcome.

 There are **two types of conflicts**:
-    1. **Read-write** conflict: A read operation reads the value of an item before a write operation writes a new value to the item, resulting in a incorrect read value of the first operations.
+    1. **Read-write** conflict: A read operation reads the value of an item before a write operation writes a new value to the item, resulting in a incorrect read value of the first operation.
     2. **Write-write** conflict: Two write operations write different values to the same item, resulting in the first value being lost.

 These problems are called [[ConcurrencyProblems]].